Yangtse Incident: The Story of H.M.S. Amethyst: Production

 The film was produced by Herbert Wilcox who raised part of the budget from RKO and American investors.
 At one stage the film was called The Sitting Duck and The Greatest Glory.
+Richard Todd says the person who had the original idea was Wilcox's associate producer, Franklin Gollings.

 HMS Amethyst was due to be broken up; however the scrapping was delayed to allow her to participate in the film as herself.
 As the Amethyst's main engines were no longer operational, her sister Black Swan-class sloop HMS Magpie stood in for shots of the ship moving and firing of her guns.

 John Kerans, by then promoted to commander, served as technical advisor during the production.
 All shipping between the Ipswich and Harwich Estuary was halted for two hours in September 1956 to allow filming.
 During production live charges detonated and the Amethyst almost sank but Kerans managed to save the ship.

 The rivers Orwell and Stour - which run between Ipswich and Manningtree, in Suffolk, England - doubled as the Yangtze River during the making of this film.
 The Chinese PLA gun batteries - depicted by old Royal Navy field guns on land carriages - were deployed on the sloping banks of the Boys' Training Establishment HMS Ganges which was sited at Shotley Gate, facing Felixstowe on the Orwell, and Harwich on the Stour, where the rivers converge.

 The destroyer HMS Teazer stood in for both HMS Consort and HMS Concord.
-As Consort, down from Nanking, she wore the correct pennant number D76; as Concord, up from Shanghai, her pennant number was covered by Union flags.
+As Consort, down from Nanjing, she wore the correct pennant number D76; as Concord, up from Shanghai, her pennant number was covered by Union flags.
 Teazer is depicted firing her guns broadside and turning at speed in the narrow confines of the Stour estuary as Consort attempts to get a towing line to Amethyst under heavy gunfire.

 During filming, Wilcox's bank told him they would not accept a guarantee of £150,000 from RKO London unless supported by its parent company in New York.
 This did not happen and Wilcox had already spent £70,000 of the £150,000.
 He went personally into debt for £150,000.
 The National Film Finance Corporation stepped in to make up the short fall.
 However Wilcox would be plagued with financial troubles for the rest of his career.